 But the real house is much more traditional in style.
 They thought it looked “too Colonial.”
 So Production Designer Nelson Coates built a facade on all of the interior walls of the house to make it looks more Alaskan.

 All the beams are fake, as are all the walls.
 Even the fireplace stones are fake.
-Here’s how the real fireplace looked before they gave it a rustic makeover (via the NYT):
+Here’s how the real fireplace looked before they gave it a rustic makeover (photo by Jodi Hilton for the New York Times):

 Unfortunately, this is not a movie that allows the camera to lovingly dwell on the house itself the way, say, a Nancy Meyers film might do.
 In fact, there are so many people in the living room scenes that we never get as good a look at it as I would have liked.
 The characters are always center-stage.